Linda Crampton has an honors degree in biology. She is very interested in plant chemicals and their actions and benefits

 - memory loss

 Severe poisoning may cause paralysis, a coma, and respiratory failure.
-Deadly nightshade is definitely a plant that should be admired from a distance.
+If any part of the plant is ingested by a person or a pet, a doctor or a veterinarian should be visited immediately.

 The Poisonous Berries of Deadly Nightshade

 How Does Atropine Affect the Body?

 Our nervous system produces acetylcholine, which is a type of excitatory neurotransmitter.
 The neurotransmitter is released from the end of a stimulated neuron (or nerve cell) in order to stimulate the next neuron and transmit a nerve impulse.
 Acetylcholine must bind to a receptor on the second neuron in order to do its job.
 One type of acetylcholine receptor is known as a muscarinic receptor.

 Atropine binds to muscarinic receptors, stopping acetylcholine from joining to the receptors.
 It can therefore stop the transmission of nerve impulses.
 Muscarinic receptors are also present in smooth muscle, so atropine can inhibit the activity of muscles as well as nerve cells.
 Smooth muscle is found in our organs and blood vessels.